Super shallow boats are not needed to sight fish redfish! This obvious fact is how I know.

 Conventional knowledge dictates you need a shallow-running boat to stalk bronze-backs in brackish ponds.

-After all, redfish are typically found in that kind of water, where they patrol shorelines and aquatic grasses to ambush prey.
+After all, redfish are typically found in that shallower water, where they patrol shorelines and aquatic grasses to ambush prey.

 Surely, pursuing them in a heavy boat could spell disaster once the tide drops!